What is this newsletter about?

 For very minor errors (e.g. typos, grammatical errors), you will earn my personal gratitude.

-If you point out an error but don’t want to receive a reward, I’ll instead donate the amount to a cause listed above.
+If you point out an error but don’t want to receive a reward, I’ll instead donate the amount to a cause listed at the end of this page.

 Subscribe to Scientific Discovery